sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

+## `4xx` Status Codes
+The 4xx class of HTTP status codes indicates that the client seems to have made an error.
+These codes are meant to inform the client about issues with the request.

 ### Always use `400 Bad Request` for requests that cannot be processed due to client-side errors.

 // TODO: add description